List of Americas records in swimming

-The Americas records in swimming are the fastest times ever by a swimmer representing a country from the Americas, which are recognised and ratified by the Amateur Swimming Union of the Americas (UANA).
+The Americas records in swimming are the fastest times ever by a swimmer representing a member country from PanAm Aquatics (PAQ), the swimming continental association for the Americas.
+PAQ doesn't maintain an official list for such performances.
+All bests shown on this list are tracked by statisticians not officially sanctioned by the governing body.
 These records should not be confused with the USA national records, typically referred to as the "American records", despite their similarities.

 All records were set in finals unless noted otherwise.